The Neural Correlates of

 extent, a person has conscious awareness.

-Koch also links PCI to the global neuronal workspace (GNW) theory of consciousness originally offered by Bernard Baars (as the "global workspace" theory), and also endorsed by Stanislas Dehaene and Jean-Pierre Changeux, two prominent French psychologists.
-As discussed in the lectures on Mind and Body, GNW consciousness is analogous to a mental blackboard, whose contents are accessible to a wide variety of different cognitive systems -- perception, language, problem-solving, processes (this is the function assigned to working memory by other theorists).
-Koch believes that the PHZ is the neural basis of the GNW, providing an area where various sensory inputs can be integrated with each other and with other systems.
+Koch also links PCI to the global neuronal workspace (GNWT) theory of consciousness originally offered by Bernard Baars (as the "global workspace" theory, GWT), and also endorsed by Stanislas Dehaene and Jean-Pierre Changeux, two prominent French psychologists.
+As discussed in the lectures on Mind and Body, GNWT consciousness is analogous to a mental blackboard, whose contents are accessible to a wide variety of different cognitive systems -- perception, language, problem-solving, processes (this is the function assigned to working memory by other cognitive psychologists).
+Koch believes that the PHZ is the neural basis of the GW, providing an area where various sensory inputs can be integrated with each other and with other systems.
 Why all this integration shouldn't go on outside of conscious awareness, and why this area should generate conscious awareness of what is going on in it (or, alternatively, what it is doing) isn't clear.
-But setting aside the problems with the PCI, also discussed in the lectures on Mind and Body, at least there is are principled empirical and theoretical reasons for thinking that the PHZ has something to do with consciousness.
+But setting aside the problems with the PCI, also discussed in the lectures on Mind and Body, at least there are principled empirical and theoretical reasons for thinking that the PHZ has something to do with consciousness.

 Searle (1992) has